Elon Musk Says He Supports Democratic Presidential Candidate Andrew Yang, Claims UBI Is ‘Obviously Needed’

 — The Economist (@TheEconomist) August 7, 2019

 The project hopes to harness a minimally-intrusive laser method for accessing brains.
-According to The Verge, the technology’s first big advance forward was thanks to flexible threads that pave the way for transferring a higher volume of data to the brain in a way that is less likely to damage it compared to current brain-machine interfaces.
+According to The Verge, the technology’s first big advance forward was thanks to flexible threads that pave the way for transferring a higher volume of data to the brain in a way that is less likely to cause damage as compared to current brain-machine interfaces.

-As for Yang, Vox reported that he was the ninth presidential candidate to qualify for the September and October debates this fall along with Joe Biden, Bernie Sanders, Elizabeth Warren, Kamala Harris, Pete Buttigieg, Beto O’Rourke, Cory Booker, and Amy Klobuchar.
+As for Yang, Vox reported that he was the ninth presidential candidate to qualify for the September and October debates this fall along with Joe Biden, Bernie Sanders, Elizabeth Warren, Kamala Harris, Pete Buttigieg, Beto O’Rourke, Cory Booker and Amy Klobuchar.